SPEAK VISUALLY Receive practical tips on how to

-If you’re looking to create stacked charts like the ones in the introduction to this post, all you have to do is activate the Enable Stack option under the Settings tab.
+If you’re looking to create stacked charts like the ones in the introduction to this post, all you have to do is activate the Stacked Bars option under the Settings tab.

 Although charts are animated by default, you can deactivate this option under the Animation section.

-Or you can also choose from four different animation effects, seen above.
+Or you can also choose from five different animation effects, seen above.

 Finally, you can insert a title and subtitle for your chart under the Titles section and adjust the font, color and point size.